Steven-cpp/MyCasualRepo/readme.md

 We can see that, this branch has also been created in the remote.

 ### 3. Containers in cpp

+Now we continue our C++ Primer learning path from *containers*.
 Grasping the STL containers in C++ is of great importance.
 So I created `/01_containers` for all my practices that play with containers.

 In C++, container is divided into *sequential container*, *associative container*, and *container adapters*.
 There are three container adapters: stack, queue, and priority_queue.
 Essentially, an adaptor is a mechanism for making one thing act like another.
 A container adaptor takes an existing container type and makes it act like a different type.
 For example, the `stack` adaptor takes a sequential container (other than `array` or `forward_list`) and makes it operate as if it were a stack.